Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 - Constant maximum aperture for depth of field control

-- Built for fast-paced shooting and consistent results
+- Designed for fast-paced shooting and consistent results

 Quick view: